gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/principles-of-ecology/ecological_factors.md

 It is usually found in aquatic habitat.
 The change in the temperature profile with increasing depth in a water body is called **thermal stratification**.
 There are three levels of thermal stratifications.

-{{< figure "images/books/12-biology/botany/plant-ecology/Figure 6.3: Thermal stratification of pond.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/plant-ecology/6.3-thermal-stratification-of-pond.png" "w-25 float-left">}}

 Figure 6.3: Thermal stratification of pond